Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Overview of results

-\paragraph{Discussion.} The relations between our bounds are consistent with well-known relations in the finite-dimensional setting \cite{Polyak87}.
-In particular, adaptivity of learning rates does not improve convergence rate for single-step methods (GD vs. SD), but does improve it for multi-step methods (HB vs. CG).
+Note that adaptivity of learning rates does not improve convergence rate for single-step methods (GD vs. SD), but does improve it for multi-step methods (HB vs. CG).
 The exponents $2\zeta$ of faster algorithms are twice as large as the exponents $\zeta$ of the basic ones (cf. \eqref{eq:gd_bound_polyak}, \eqref{eq:cgd_bound_polyak}).
 In a $d$-dimensional setting with finite $d$ CG finds the exact solution after $d$ iterations; the analog of this in our setting is the increased exponent $(2+\nu)\zeta$.

 Though theoretically CG has the highest convergence rate $O(n^{-(2+\nu)\zeta}),$ its practical implementation is not so efficient because of a fast accumulation of numerical errors.
 The indicated rate requires the polynomials associated with CG (see Section \ref{sec:poly}) to have roots very close to the eigenvalues of $A$, which imposes strong requirements on the precision of computations.
 Also, the $O(n^{-2\zeta})$ convergence of GD with predefined schedule is very sensitive to non-quadratic perturbations of the problem.
 See experiments in Section \ref{sec:exp}.